SwanHub/onelinktrta/README.md

 # README

-# Not sure where these go yet, but important:

-- Small things like the difference between '<% yield %>' and '<%= yield %>' are crucial to success as a developer.
-Attention to detail.
-In the above case, either everything appears or nothing appears.
-Big difference.
-- What is the role of postgres on my local computer?
-Not sure it's entirely needed.
-- What configuring do I need to do with the env variable $PORT?
-What is it?
+# Overview

+> It's been nearly 2 years since I opened up my coding editor.
+New computer and can't even remember how to navigate in the Terminal.
+I'm recording this process for my future self so that when I inevitably forget again how to do this, I've got the right set of resources in one place.

+## Goal

+Build a simple Rails app through Heroku that utilizes a join table and is hosted on a custom domain.

 ## Notes for the reader

-- I use `onelinktrta` everywhere when referring to my app, because that's the name of the one I created.
-You choose a different name!
+- I use `onelinktrta` everywhere when referring to my app, but you choose a different name!
 - Note that when I include `$` at the start of a piece of code, that indicates a command in Terminal.
-Example: `$ git init` is this:
+Example: `$ git init`.
+- To speed up development, open two terminals.
+One to run the server and one to access the console.

 [Picture]